 SOFA stands for Standards Of Fundamental Astronomy.
-The SOFA software is a collection of Fortran 77 subprograms that implement official IAU algorithms for fundamental-astronomy computations.
-At the present time the SOFA subprograms comprise 107 "astronomy" routines supported by 52 "vector/matrix" routines.
+The SOFA software is a collection of Fortran 77 and ANSI C subprograms that implement official IAU algorithms for fundamentalastronomy computations.
+At the present time the SOFA software comprises 166 astronomy routines supported by 55 utility (mainly vector/matrix) routines.

-The basic documentation for the SOFA collection is terse, consisting of (i) detailed preamble comments in the individual routines and (ii) classified and alphabetic lists of subroutine calls.
+The basic documentation for the SOFA collection is terse, consisting of (i) detailed preamble comments in the individual routines and (ii) classified and alphabetic lists of the routine calls.
 For an important subset of the SOFA routines, namely those concerned with the Earth's orientation and rotation, the present paper supplements the basic documentation with descriptive material and cookbook examples.

-1.2 Quick start
+1.2Quick start